How to Buy & Manage a Vacation Rental Property in 7 Steps

 - Is there sufficient and consistent demand for a vacation rental in the area?

-While you must consider the financial aspects of a potential vacation rental property, you cannot overlook the fact that the property must be in a pleasant, accessible, and desirable location to attract visitors easily.
+While you must consider the financial aspects of a potential vacation rental property, you cannot overlook the fact that the property must be in a pleasant, accessible, and desirable location to attract visitors.
 In addition, consider the type of vacation rental property or second property you would like for yourself—bungalows, cabins, chalets, condos, homes, townhouses, or villas.

+With a location in mind to buy a vacation rental, an extremely important step is calculating the profitability of the property.
 Ensure that you can afford the vacation rental property, and always examine the costs of nearby vacation rentals and compare them to your monthly financing and operational costs.
-It will be easier to calculate your rental property income if you can get the occupancy rates for a vacation rental in that area.

 - Property taxes: These are commonly tax deductible.
-Consult with your certified public accountant (CPA) to maximize vacation rental tax benefits.
+Consult your certified public accountant (CPA) to maximize vacation rental tax benefits.
 Property tax information is available online, usually on the property listing or through the assessor’s online database.

 - Rental income taxes: These are due at the end of the year, but only if you rent the property for more than 14 days.
 If you are required to pay taxes, your rental income will be taxed at your ordinary tax rate.